How to Create a Powerful Brand Mascot Strategy

 From strategy to something that makes you feel something

-Once the creative team has developed strategy-based mascot concepts, it’s time to explore different delivery methods the brand can use during its launch campaigns.
+Once the creative team has developed strategy-based brand mascot concepts, it’s time to explore different delivery methods the brand can use during its launch campaigns.
 The goal is to facilitate the target audiences’ emotional connection to the mascot concept.

 This generally involves a version of prototyping with ad-like objects (i.e., resembling posters or print ads) providing the proof of concept.
 Ad-like objects also enable the creative team to confirm and demonstrate how the mascot can live visually or that the art design and copy mesh seamlessly with design territory examples of style, tone of voice, look and other mascot or campaign attributes.

 And it’s in this stage that the creative team truly brings the mascot to life.
-From a foundation in brand strategy, the mascot transforms from a concept to something more tangible that makes the audience feel.
+From a foundation in brand strategy, the brand mascot transforms from a concept to something more tangible that makes the audience feel.

 The mascot finally becomes that focal point every brand-audience relationship needs.